Physical Education at Lawley Primary School

 - Pupils’ fundamental movement skills continue to improve with more confident and physically skilled pupils overall.

-- After school clubs remain popular and oversubscribed meaning children are keen to continue refining skills and have developed an enjoyment for being active.
+- After school clubs remain popular and some oversubscribed meaning children are keen to continue refining skills and have developed an enjoyment for being active.

 - We will continue to make good use of the School Sports Premium and use it to raise the profile and provision of PE.

-The implementation of this curriculum ensures that when children leave Lawley Primary School, they are motivated to participate in a variety of sports, learn to take responsibility for their own health and fitness and are equipped with the necessary skills and a love for sport.
+The impact of this curriculum ensures that when children leave Lawley Primary School, they are motivated to participate in a variety of sports, learn to take responsibility for their own health and fitness and are equipped with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.